 No, really, get a flu shot: Frequently asked questions about the flu vaccine

 Fall typically marks the start of cold and flu season in the United States.
-Research shows that getting the flu vaccine can reduce influenza illnesses by 40% to 60%, and if we get the vaccine sooner rather than later, we can avoid a strain on our healthcare system — something that is extra important as SARS-CoV-2 continues to circulate in the community.
-Here are a few common questions about the flu vaccine to help assuage any doubt that the flu shot is well worth the needle prick.
+Research shows that getting the flu vaccine can reduce influenza illnesses by 40% to 60%.
+It’s important to stay healthy, and if we get the vaccine sooner rather than later, we can avoid a strain on our healthcare system.
+Here are a few common questions about the flu vaccine to help ease any doubt that the flu shot is well worth the needle prick.

 Learn more about our flu clinics